 Of course, the offers on our platform don't represent all financial products out there, but our goal is to show you as many great options as we can.

 Although your debt-to-income ratio (also known as your DTI ratio) doesn’t directly affect your credit scores, it’s a key component of your credit health and can play a role in your credit application when you are applying for a major loan or mortgage.

 Let’s look at some common questions many people have about their debt-to-income ratio.
 We’ll also review how your debt-to-income ratio may affect your credit health.

-What is my debt to income ratio?
+- What is my debt-to-income ratio?

-For certain loans like mortgage loans, lenders scrutinize your DTI ratio when you are applying for credit because it helps them evaluate your ability to repay your debts.
+For certain loans like mortgage loans, lenders scrutinize your debt-to-income ratio when you are applying for credit because it helps them evaluate your ability to repay your debts.
 Lenders tend to set your interest rates according to the risk you pose.

 $2200 (Gross monthly income) X .36 (Generally recommended maximum DTI) = $792 (Amount your total monthly debt payments should generally not exceed)

 This calculation gives you a quick guideline of what a comfortable debt load looks like for your monthly income.

 If your debt-to-income ratio is higher than you’d like, the two ways to lower it are to increase your income or lower your debt payments.
 With extra time, you may be able to take on a second job.
 Already doing well at work?
 Try making a case for a raise.
 To lower your total monthly debt payments, consider fully paying off loans or credit cards, refinancing your loans to lower your individual monthly payments or consolidating your debt.